 - December 15: The end of the enrollment period.

-Additionally, some states have extended their Open Enrollment Periods.
-Check out this article to see if your state has a longer Open Enrollment Period than the national requirement.
+However, some states may extended their OEPs.
+Check out this article to see if your state has a longer OEP than the national requirement.

 In Order to Change Your Obamacare Health Plan, You May Need to:

 - Update your information to determine if you qualify for subsidies or tax credits to help pay for a new plan.

 - Shop for a new plan that meets your insurance needs, and enroll in it before the end of the Open Enrollment Period (OEP).

 - Qualify for a Special Enrollment Period (SEP).